bentomhall/nih-system/monsters/Creatures.md

 **_Beak_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.

-Taking its name from its crimson feathers and aggressive nature, the **blood hawk** fearlessly attacks almost any animal, stabbing it with its daggerlike beak.
-Blood hawks flock together in large numbers, attacking as a pack to take down prey.

 #### Boar